thekioskman/mean_reversion_strategies/README.md

 Note that again the smaller the value of the trace statistic, the more likely our time series is stationary.
 Since our trace stat of -5.34 < -3.44 it follow that there is a < 1% chance our time series is not stationary.
 In other words... it is stationary (lol).
 Another things to notice is that the second value 4.5e-06 is our p-value, which we can look at as the probability that we observed our test statistic given the null hypothesis is true.
 Therefore, we can roughly say there is a 0.00045% change that it is not stationary.

 ## Hurst Exponent & Variance Ratio Test
-The Hurst Exponent is another critera we can use to evaluate stationarity.
+The Hurst Exponent is another criteria we can use to evaluate stationarity.
 The variance ratio test is just a hypothesis test to see how likely your calculated value of the hurst exponent is to be true since you are running the calculation on a finite dataset.
 (And more than likely just a subset of that finite dataset)

 <br>
 The hurst exponent is a pretty complicated here is an article that covers it pretty well -  https://towardsdatascience.com/introduction-to-the-hurst-exponent-with-code-in-python-4da0414ca52e, and is also where I got the code for calculating the hurst exponent from.